O2 waives the exit fee on death – but the handset debt still stands

 • A forwarding address for final letters

 There is no requirement for probate documents.
 Telecoms accounts are not part of the deceased’s estate in the legal sense, and O2 does not require an executor to act – any family member or representative can notify them.
+However, if there is an outstanding device finance balance (see the O2 Refresh section below), the executor will need to be involved in settling that from the estate.

 What happens to the contract

-However, there are two things that are not waived:
+However, two things are not waived:

 Any unpaid bills: Regular monthly charges accrued before death, or charges incurred up to the date of notification, may still be due.
 O2 will confirm any outstanding balance and allow up to 14 days for it to clear.